SchizoDuckie/DuckieTV/README.md

 Changelog:
 ==========
+* v0.91 : Fixed some people's problems with the upgrade and now-missing watched indicators (They'll restore automatically).Removed Torrents.fm (domain cancelled), Fixed OldPirateBay on https.
+Fixed Timezone offset for torrent search with dates, added some requested scene names and updated some translations in Italian, Dutch and English.
 * v0.90 : Fixed TraktTV v2 API, compensated for TPB being down, many performance improvements, updated dutch and italian translations
 * v0.82 : Fixed chrome v39 compatibility, sync engine still a work in progress.
 * v0.81 : Some changes to the add to favorites screen, now showing detailed show information on hover.
 Also, some changes to make DuckieTV work in standalone mode, no chrome required!
 Get it at https://github.com/SchizoDuckie/DuckieTV/releases/